xjschwen/wlrobotics/README.md

 From there you can add import statements to import classes from this prject through eclipse.

+If you want each compile and download of the robot code to also compile, test and download the wlrobotics jar as well you can make some edits to the build.xml file located in the root of the robot project.

 You will need to add the following lines in the build.xml file located in the root of the robot project